Thailand in October – Rainy Season Truth + Best Tips

 Is Bangkok flooded in October?

 Sometimes, but usually only briefly.
-Heavy rain can cause street flooding for one to three hours in low-lying areas.
-The water normally drains quickly.
-Choosing a hotel in a non-flood-prone area makes a big difference.
+Heavy rain can cause street flooding for one to three hours in low-lying areas like Asok, Thonglor, and Bang Rak.
+The city’s drainage system normally clears it up quickly.
+Choosing a hotel in a non-flood-prone area and planning sightseeing in the mornings makes a significant practical difference.

 Woman posing in front of a wall.